Now Meet Our People…..

 Our GCR history guru and eminent model maker of GCR originals is Trustee John Quick who, as an analytical chemist, researched the not just the colour but also the paint composition to produce as near an authentic livery of French Grey and Dark Oak for no.946, including the tracing a reproducing of the identifiers, He is following up now with similar work on the brass numerals and identifiers for the Barnums.

-Meanwhile in the land of the softer more genteel arts of seating our future passengers comfortably, are Roger Penson and Francis Bailey, the latter recently coming round from a replacement hip procedure.
-As a specialist in all aspects of upholstery, Roger has already proved a crucial and invaluable member of the MS&L no.946 6-wheeler restoration team, having completed the transformation of the interior voids into fully furnished passenger compartments with the able assistance of Francis and the woodworking team.
+Meanwhile in the land of the softer more genteel arts of seating our future passengers comfortably, is Roger Penson.
+As a specialist in all aspects of upholstery, Roger has already proved a crucial and invaluable member of the MS&L no.946 6-wheeler restoration team, having completed the transformation of the interior voids into fully furnished passenger compartments with the able assistance of the woodworking team.